parflow/parflow/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion for Parflow, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
+Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find